EdgeVerve/oe-job-scheduler/README.md

    $ node .
    </pre>
    In case of an application cluster, this variable with the stated value should be set in at least one app-instance.
-4. There should be one or more job functions exported from a node module which is part of the application.